Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/retrieve-fasta-sequences-using-sequence-ids.md

 database can be generated as follows:
 ```
-module laod < name of ncbi-blast module on your system>
+module load < name of ncbi-blast module on your system>
 makeblastdb -in mydb.fsa -parse_seqids -dbtype nucl
 ```
-The text in the definition line of each sequence will be stored in the BLAST database and displayed in the BLAST report, but it will not be possible to fetch individual sequences using blastdbcmd ( see bellow).
+The text in the definition line of each sequence will be stored in the BLAST database and displayed in the BLAST report, but it can not be used to fetch individual sequences using blastdbcmd ("this is sequence 2" in above example) .

  The `–parse_seqids` flag will enable retrieval of sequences based upon sequence identifiers.
 The identifier should begin right after the “>” sign on the definition line, contain no spaces, and follow the formats described [here](http://www.ncbi.nlm.nih.gov/toolkit/doc/book/ch_demo/#ch_demo.T5).
 The identifier consists of a two- or three-letter tag indicating the ID’s type, followed by one or more data fields, which are separated from the tag and each other by vertical bars (|).